huskertc/gettingdata_project/CodeBook.md

  Then the dataframes are merged and a subset of variables is pulled (the mean and std deviation of each exercise event).
  Note that "meanFreq" is not in the subset as that is weighted avg of frequency-space components.
  Note that the angle means are not in the subset as they are the angle between mean vectors.
- Then the average of each subject-exercise-measurement combination is determined and written to the output table.
+ Then the average of each subject-exercise combination for each measurement variable is determined and written to the output table.
  Output: space-delimited txt file "proj_datatable.txt" written to working directory.

 ### Details of the Script Blocks